garychenming/test01/readme.txt

 Today is Saturday May 30,2015
-  I have do nothing about programing ,my laptop can not boot to the linux system,so ,I just let it to be my personal dairy,lol today ,we
+  I have do nothing about programing ,my laptop can not boot to the linux system,so ,I just let it to be my personal dairy,lol today ,we today is a important day,I have bought my first Mac,13.3 inch Macbook pro,and I am very happy,that is the reason I write here;